-When searching for a job, you need to separate yourself from the other prospects through LinkedIn, your resume, your cover letter and hopefully, the interview.
+When searching for a job, you need to separate yourself in the hiring process through LinkedIn, your resume, your cover letter and hopefully, the interview.
 Making a great first impression online is important to catch a hiring manager’s interest.
 Once you have them interested, your personality and achievements can prove why you would successfully fulfill their open position.

 Update Your LinkedIn